 - Incorporate your brand colours and/or tagline.
 Especially on networks like Pinterest, you want your branding to look consistent.

 - Add social media buttons to the sidebar on your blog.
 You want to encourage your readers to follow you online.

 - Don’t underestimate the power of Pinterest.
 Use a scheduling tool like Tailwind to put your Pinterest on autopilot and generate traffic while you sleep!
-Check out my Pinterest Strategy Guide to find out exactly how it’s done.
+Check out my post on how to use Tailwind to build your blog traffic.